Presides at all meetings of the general membership, Board of Directors, and Executive Committee meetings.

 Humanitarian Assistance: The Humanitarian Assistance committee is designed to evaluate requests that do not qualify for one of the other club service programs.
 These requests generally involve unusual situations from those on fixed income or in financial emergencies.
 This committee has purchased or arranged for such items as wheelchairs, hospital beds, breathing machines, prosthetics, built porches with ramps, repaired heaters, assisted with natural disaster relief, and much more.

 Eyeglass Program: This committee is the largest community service project of the Conroe Noon Lions Club.
 The committee works very closely with Conroe ISD nurses and personnel in identifying children in need of eye examinations and glasses.
-In addition, the committee has assisted the elderly and those on limited income on a case-by-case basis.
+In addition, CNLC has partnered with the Homeless Coalition of Montgomery County to conduct periodic vision screenings for those in need.
+Occasionally, the committee has assisted the elderly and those on limited income on a case-by-case basis.
 In the past, this committee has worked with the blind, furnished vision-testing equipment to area schools, and supplied visual aids for the county library.

 Hearing Conservation: This committee works with Conroe ISD personnel to identify children with limited hearing or hearing problems.
 The club funds hearing examinations and the replacing and/or repairing of hearing aids.
 Occasionally this committee will help with elderly and limited income cases as funds allow.